dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

    Controls whether the entire health report service runs.
 The overall service performs data collection, storing, and submission.

-   This is the primary kill switch for Firefox Health Report outside of the build system variable. i.e. if you are using an official Firefox build and wish to disable FHR, this is what you should set to false to prevent FHR from not only submitting but also collecting data.
+   This is the primary kill switch for Datalus Health Report outside of the build system variable. i.e. if you are using an official Datalus build and wish to disable FHR, this is what you should set to false to prevent FHR from not only submitting but also collecting data.